-This document has been prepared to meet the requirements set out as part of the UK Finance Act 2016 and the duty of Bolloré Group’s UK companies listed in Annex 1 (the “Companies”) to publish a UK tax strategy in relation to the financial year ending 2017.
+This document has been prepared to meet the requirements set out as part of the UK Finance Act 2016 and the duty of Bolloré Group’s UK companies (ultimately owned by Bolloré SA, the French listed parent company, for the year ending 31 December 2017) (the “Companies”) to publish a UK tax strategy in relation to the financial year ending 2018.
 We understand the importance of our tax strategy and the key role it plays in supporting the communities in which we operate.

 The tax policy defined and implemented by the Companies fits within the wider tax policy of the Bolloré Group and aims to guarantee compliance with tax rules and laws.
 This includes filing Companies tax returns on time and correctly calculating and paying the necessary taxes.

 As part of its tax strategy, the Companies commit to not engaging in artificial operations.
 We consider artificial operations to be essentially tax motivated operations, which do not have any real economic motivation.

 Governments and tax authorities sometimes implement tax incentives, exemptions and reliefs in order to support certain areas of economic development.
 The Companies identify those, which are rightfully available to it, and applies them in the manner intended in order to reduce its tax burden.